lasigeBioTM/scirec2021/index.md

 At least one author per paper needs to register to [ACM-BCB conference](https://acm-bcb.org/2021/index.php) and attend the workshop to present the work.

 ## Awards
-[Unicage](https://unicage.eu/) told us that it would like to award a prize for the team that achieves the best MRR.
+[Unicage](https://unicage.eu/) will support this event by contributing with a prize for the team that achieves the best MRR.
 The prize is expected to be an open-source microcontroller board, such as arduino or similar.
+The winning team has to submit the article describing their system, and at least one member has to attend the workshop to present it.

 ## Organization